mspnp/app-service-environments-ILB-deployments/README.md

    echo $APPGW_PUBLIC_IP
    ```
 ### 12. Deploy private endpoints
    This module establishes secure, private connectivity to essential Azure services by provisioning private endpoints within a dedicated subnet.
-It includes endpoints for SQL Server, Service Bus, Cosmos DB, and Key Vault, each configured with corresponding private DNS zones to enable internal name resolution.
+It includes endpoints for SQL Server, Service Bus, Cosmos DB, Storage Account, and Key Vault, each configured with corresponding private DNS zones to enable internal name resolution.
 The setup ensures that traffic to these services remains within the Azure backbone, eliminating exposure to the public internet.
 Network security groups and DNS zone groups are used to enforce access control and maintain reliable service discovery, forming a critical part of the secure infrastructure for the App Service Environment

    ```bash
     # [This takes about ten minutes to run.]